kamilbrk/headunits/src/content/factory-settings/zxw/05-can-protocol.md

 ---
 section: "CAN Protocol"
+settings:
+  - name: "Current Selection"
+    description: "Choose CAN connection protocol, according to your vendor's recommendations"
 ---
-Choose CAN connection protocol, according to your vendor's recommendations.